 There are four possible grounds that determine if land is contaminated:

 Some typical uses of land in our area with potential for causing contamination are:

-Stratford-on-Avon District Council has took the decision to downgrade its approach to contaminated land in light of both the 2007 Rogers Review and the subsequent Audit Commission decision to remove the requirement for investigation of potentially contaminated land from the Government's national indicator system.
+Stratford-on-Avon District Council took the decision to downgrade its approach to contaminated land in light of both the 2007 Rogers Review and the subsequent Audit Commission decision to remove the requirement for investigation of potentially contaminated land from the Government's national indicator system.

 The Rogers Review was carried out in 2007 to set the national enforcement priorities for local authorities; among its many recommendations was that investigating potentially contaminated land was not a national consideration.

-The council will continue to:
+The council continues to:

-However, the council will not, in the foreseeable future carry out any proactive site investigations.
+However, the council will not, in the foreseeable future, carry out any proactive site investigations.